vand3rlinden/vand3rlinden.github.io/content/privacy-policy.md

 # Third-Party Links
 My blog may contain links to other Websites.
 I am not responsible for the privacy practices or the content of these third-party Websites.
 Please review the privacy policies of any third-party sites you visit.

-# Changes to This Privacy Policy
+# Changes to this privacy policy
 I may update this privacy policy from time to time.
 You are advised to review this privacy policy periodically for any changes.

 # Contact me